rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 /usr/sbin/ip route add default via 192.168.1.1
 ```

 So, what are we doing here?
 First, we rename eth0 to a new name that we can manage.
 We have chosen "net0" here.
 Second, we assign the new static IP that we have allocated for our container.
 In this case 192.168.1.151.
 Now we bring up the new "net0" interface.
-Finally, we need to add the defaultt route for our interface.
+Finally, we need to add the default route for our interface.

-Make our script executable with
+Make our script executable with:

 ```
 chmod +x /usr/local/sbin/static